-Experience world-class storytelling in The Historic Chicago Temple Building.
+Experience world-class storytelling in the Chicago Temple.
 Our intimate jewel box of a theatre houses everything from workshops to staged readings to solo performances to full productions, each story never-before-told on a Chicago stage.

 At Silk Road Rising we believe that representation begins at home.
 If we’re to be the representation we want to see, we need to put the playwright first.
 Which is why the playwrights we produce hail from the Asian American and Middle Eastern American communities about which they write.